sud0n1m/iamnotaprogrammer.com/_posts/2013-08-25-go-on-a-company-retreat.md

 Every so often it's helpful to take a step back, look at the big picture and get the whole team thinking about the next year, not just the next day.

-That's what retreats are great for.
+Inspired by companies like [Wildbit](http://wildbit.com/blog/2013/06/27/2013-wildbit-retreat-dominican-republic/), we decided to take a retreat to spend a week and focus on the long term.
 Here's the approach we took:

 ## Change your scenery completely